WebOrigami/docs/src/core/ExplorableObject.md

 path: /core/ExplorableObject.html
 ---

-`ExplorableObject` is a class provides a convenient wrapper around plain JavaScript objects.
+`ExplorableObject` is a class that can wrap a plain JavaScript object to create an explorable object.

 ```js
 import { ExplorableObject } from "@explorablegraph/explorable";